Moritzhasproblems/keras-preprocessing/keras_preprocessing/image/20190928-dataframe-iterator-redesign.md

                 - "bounding_box"
                 - "landmark"
                 - None
+                Default: None.
+            input_image_shapes: Tuple or dictionary with column names as keys and tuples sizes as values, specifying size to use to resize images coming for the input columns.
+                Default: (255, 255).
+            output_image_shapes: None, tuple or dictionary with column names as keys and tuples sizes as values, specifying size to use to resize images coming for the output columns.
+If None and `image_input_shapes` is tuple then it will take the same value as `image_input_shapes`.
+                Default: None.
-            color_modes: String or dictionary with column names as keys and modes as values, specifying the color mode for the input columns.
+            input_color_modes: String or dictionary with column names as keys and modes as values, specifying the color mode for the input columns.
 The following modes are available:
                 - "grayscale"
                 - "rgb"
                 - "rgba"
+                Default: "rgb".
+            output_color_modes: None, string or dictionary with column names as keys and modes as values, specifying the color mode for the output columns.
+If None and `input_color_modes` is string then it will take thae same value as `input_color_modes`.
+The following modes are available:
+                - "grayscale"
+                - "rgb"
+                - "rgba"
+                Default: None.
             batch_size: Size of the batches of data (default: 32).
-            image_sizes: Tuple or dictionary with column names as keys and tuples sizes as values, specifying size to use to resize images coming for the input columns.
             shuffle: Whether to shuffle the data.
             seed: Optional random seed for shuffling and transformations.
             validation_split: Optional float between 0 and 1, fraction of data to reserve for validation.